yazi-rs/yazi-rs.github.io/docs/configuration/yazi.md

 ### `micro_workers` {#tasks.micro_workers}

 Maximum number of concurrent micro-tasks.
+Default: `5`

 ### `macro_workers` {#tasks.macro_workers}

 Maximum number of concurrent macro-tasks.
+Default: `3`

 ### `bizarre_retry` {#tasks.bizarre_retry}

 Maximum number of retries when a bizarre failure occurs.
+Default: `3`

 ### `suppress_preload` {#tasks.suppress_preload}

 Exclude the preload tasks created by the system from the task list, do not report their progress, and do not consider them on app exit confirming.
+Default: `false`

 ### `image_alloc` {#tasks.image_alloc}

 Maximum memory allocation limit in bytes for decoding a single image, `0` for unlimited.
+Default: `536870912` (512MB)

 ### `image_bound` {#tasks.image_bound}

 An array of `[width, height]`, maximum image size (in pixels) for decoding a single image, and `0` for unlimited.
+Default: `[10000, 10000]`

 ## [plugin] {#plugin}